top of page

 Pale Ale is a general term that includes several styles of beer, but mostly encompasses copper coloured, hop forward and bitter beers.

-If one were to think of English Pale Ale as a main trunk of a tree, its branches would include Amber Ale, IPA, American Pale Ale, Blondes, Biere De Garde, Irish Reds and Bitters to name but a few.
+If one were to think of English Pale Ale as a main trunk of a tree, its branches would include IPA, American Pale Ale, Blondes, Biere De Garde, Irish Reds and Bitters to name but a few.

 When it comes to judging a Pale Ale, one would have to first decide which category the beer should be in from many areas of the BJCP guidelines such as Belgian Ales, Pale American Ales, British Bitters, Pale Commonwealth Beer, IPAs, Strong British, Strong American and more.